alalh100/Dynamically-Modifying-ML-Programs-for-Automated-Machine-Learning/README.md

 # Dynamically-Modifying-ML-Programs-for-Automated-Machine-Learning
 PyGlove on TensorFlow

 This code shows how PyGlove (Peng et al., 2020) can be dropped into a TensorFlow project.
-The orig- inal PyGlove library has not been released yet.
+The original PyGlove library has not been released yet.
 Therefore, I implemented some of the basic methods of PyGlove that are needed for this example.
 My implementation of the functions of PyGlove follows their concepts, but it is undoubtedly different in the details.
 The names of the functions were chosen exactly the same as in the original library, so the